 When it comes to data protection, small businesses tend to be less well prepared.
 They have less to invest in getting it right.
 They don’t have compliance teams or data protection officers.
 But small organisations often process a lot of personal data, and the reputation and liability risks are just as real.

-“Businesses need to move from a mindset of compliance to a mindset of commitment: commitment to managing data sensitively and ethically.
-Not just because it’s the law, but because it’s part of basic good business practice.”
+“We need to move from a mindset of compliance to a mindset of commitment: commitment to managing data sensitively and ethically.
+Not just because it’s the law, but because it’s part of basic good business practice” the ICO instructs businesses.